Ensono/amido.github.io/docs/storybook/storybook_stacks.md

 ### storybook-addon-a11y

-One of the addons we recommend using with Stacks is [storybook-addon-a11y](https://storybook.js.org/addons/@storybook/addon-a11y), this addon helps developers and designers identify and address accessibility issues in their UI components during the development and testing phase.
+One of the addons we recommend using with Ensono Stacks is [storybook-addon-a11y](https://storybook.js.org/addons/@storybook/addon-a11y), this addon helps developers and designers identify and address accessibility issues in their UI components during the development and testing phase.

 It integrates with Storybook to provide a user-friendly interface for testing the accessibility of individual UI components or stories within your Storybook project.

-Some other addons we recommend using with Stacks are:
+Some other addons we recommend using with Ensono Stacks are:

 [storybook/addon-links](https://storybook.js.org/addons/@storybook/addon-links)